-- 6.0 The use of Copper Tubing for fuel lines is acceptable only for outside underground installations (e.g., gas grills, gas lamps, etc.). - 6.0.1 If copper tubing is used, it shall comply with Standard Type (K) or (L) of the Specifications for Seamless Copper Water Tube, ASTM B88; or the Specification for Seamless Copper Tube for Air Conditioning and Refrigeration Field Service ASTM B280.
+- 6.1 The use of copper tubing for fuel lines is acceptable only for outside underground installations (e.g., gas grills, gas lamps, etc.). - 6.1.1 If copper tubing is used, it shall comply with Standard Type (K) or (L) of the Specifications for Seamless Copper Water Tube, ASTM B88; or the Specification for Seamless Copper Tube for Air Conditioning and Refrigeration Field Service ASTM B280.

-6.1 Copper Tubing Guidelines
+Copper Tubing Guidelines

-- 6.1.1 No copper tube joints are permitted underground. - 6.1.2 Adapter fittings used to connect copper tube to steel must be flare joint or brazed with a material having a melting point in excess of 1000° F. Brazing alloys shall not contain phosphorous. - 6.1.3 All exposed steel pipes must be galvanized or protectively coated. - 6.1.4 Tubing shall be spiral wrapped with (1/2) overlap) Polyken tape. - 6.1.5 Backfilling of trench shall not be performed until after a pressure test is witnessed and approved by a PGW representative. - 6.1.6 Caution tape must be placed 12" below surface. - 6.1.7 A pressure test of 3 psig must be witnessed by PGW and must be performed prior to connecting to the existing system and prior to installing appliance(s) and/or gas shut off valves.
-The FSD Training Section should be notified at 215-787-4866/67 to schedule a pressure test.
+- 6.2.1 No copper tube joints are permitted underground. - 6.2.2 Adapter fittings used to connect copper tube to steel must be flare joint or brazed with a material having a melting point in excess of 1000° F.

+Brazing alloys shall not contain phosphorous. - 6.2.3 All exposed steel pipes must be galvanized or protectively coated. - 6.2.4 Tubing shall be spiral wrapped with (1/2" overlap) Polyken tape. - 6.2.5 Backfilling of trench shall not be performed until after a pressure test is witnessed and approved by a PGW representative. - 6.2.6 Caution tape must be placed 12" below surface. - 6.2.7 A pressure test of 3 psig must be witnessed by PGW and must be performed prior to connecting to the existing system and prior to installing appliance(s) and/or gas shut off valves.
+The customer's marketing representative should be notified to schedule a pressure test.